Stochastic Code Monkeys

 We weren't discovering the truth.
 We were rehearsing what we already believed, in slightly more formal language.

 Rodney, who actually has to build the thing, is sitting there nodding -- because disagreeing means another meeting, and agreeing means maybe we can start.
-And this wasn't about his tickets or sprints.
-This was the higher-order decision: what do we fund, how do we staff, what do we show the board?
+And this wasn't about their tickets or sprints.
+This dance, whether Rod was aware or not, was about the higher-order decision: what do we fund, how do we staff, what do we show the board?

-Those decisions had weight.
+Those decisions had weight, and meaningful risk.
 So we built an elaborate simulation layer to justify them.
 Six months of research and deep thinking -- which is a nice way to say polite fighting -- to arrive at something that felt like knowledge, a little like certainty, but mostly tasted like a leap of faith.

 There is, of course, a very seductive version of this story now.